JonasDeBoeck/crypto-info-cloner/assignment/assignment.md

 We want to make a platform that allows us to do calculations on past data.
 In order to make this performant (and make up-to-date) ML models, you'll want to have this data locally.

-You'll create a distributed application using Kafka en Elixir's distributed communication in order to obtain this data.
+You'll create a distributed application using Kafka and Elixir<!-- 's distributed communication --> in order to obtain this data.
 Why should we do this in a distributed approach?
 It is often that network communication is the bottleneck in applications.
 Hence that you'll want to use multiple IP addresses to e.g. webscrape / access API's / ... .

 ### Technologies